Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 New Jersey also made a strong showing, sending nearly 3,900 new residents to Palm Beach County in 2023, with an average age of 46.
 Most are homeowners, and 44% hold at least a bachelor’s degree, reflecting a relatively established group of movers.

-Californians are arriving too — more than 2,000 in a single year — but with a slightly different profile.
-About half are renters, and over half have a bachelor’s degree, pointing to a younger, more mobile crowd that’s still career-focused but ready for a change of scenery.
+Californians are arriving, too — more than 2,000 in a single year — but with a slightly different profile.
+About half are renters, and over half have a bachelor’s degree, which points to a younger, more mobile crowd that’s still career-focused but ready for a change of scenery.

 5. Putnam & St. Johns Counties